XreatLabz/Xreatoptimizer/README.md

 A: The plugin only removes dropped items after 10 minutes (with warnings).
 It never touches player inventories, chests, or containers.
 See [SAFETY_GUIDE.md](SAFETY_GUIDE.md) for details.

 **Q: Can I disable the branding messages?**
-A: No. Branding messages are hardcoded and cannot be disabled or modified.
+A: Yes.
+The Branding messages are Removed.

 ### Performance Questions